OnroerendErfgoed/oeblog/posts/2019/vioe-hypermedia-api.rst

 are 17 pages and each pages contains at most 10 records, there are between 161 and 170 results.
 But the server is not obliged to put any of this information in the link or to honor anything about it.
-The link should treated as just that, a link, and it could just have well been something that is not interpretable.
-This does reveal one major weakness of using the `Link` header for pagination purposes, there's no mechanism to indicate how manty results the are or how many links the client will need to follow to reach the end of the result set.
+The link should treated as just that, a link.
+It could just as well have been something that is not interpretable.
+This does reveal one major weakness of using the `Link` header for pagination purposes.
+There's no mechanism to indicate how many results there are or how many links the client will need to follow to reach the end of the result set.
 AS far as the client is concerned, there's a next link and a last link.
 If there's no next link, we're at the last page and if the next and last links are identical, we're at the last-but-one page.
-But there's no way to discern when we're in the middle how far away we are from the end.
+But there's no way to discern when we're in the middle or how far away we are from the end.
 On the other hand, our client needs no knowledge whatsoever of the structure inherent in our URL's.
-It does not need to understand if there's a `page` or a `pagina` parameter or `limit` and `offset` parameters or other simiar mechanisms for pagination.
+It does not need to understand there's a `page` or a `pagina` parameter or `limit` and `offset` parameters or other simiar mechanisms for pagination.
 This allows us to reuse client code for lots of different webservices.
 All the client needs to know is that if there's a